Code-Institute-Submissions/Memory-Game-64/README.md

 This is a fully responsive website that was designed with a mobile-first approach as this is the most likely way it will be viewed, the game is divided in different sections as listed below.Memory Game stands as a testament to the fusion of entertainment and cognitive enhancement.
 With its thoughtful design, engaging gameplay, and user-friendly interface, this website strives to create an enjoyable and enriching experience for individuals seeking both amusement and mental stimulation.

 ## User-Friendly Interface.

-- Intuitive design for easy navigation.
+- As a first-time user,l want to find the interface thoughtfully designed for easy navigation.
-- Clear instructions on how to play the game.
+- As a first time user i want see Clear instructions on how to play the game.
   <img src="assets/images/newpp2.png">

 ## Stats Button

-- The "Stats" button this will lead to a dedicated section where users can view detailed functionaliy about the game.
+- As a first-time user, I want to explore the "Start" button, which serves as a gateway to a dedicated section providing detailed functionality about the game.
-- Users can also click on start button to start a new game as instructed in the decsription.
+- As a first time User i also want to click on start button to start a new game as instructed in the decsription.
   <img src="assets/images/pp6.png">

 ## Stop Button